davidhintelmann/davidhintelmann-simple-site/README.md

-Repository and Website created by David Hintelmann, contact at davidhin@me.com
+Repository and website created by David Hintelmann, contact at davidhin@me.com

 Images taken from [Unsplash](https://unsplash.com) and one from [pngtree](https://pngtree.com) specifically [this one](https://pngtree.com/freepng/landscape-reflection_3273793.html).